ethereannft/snapshot/README.md

 Below you will see the makeup of the NFT24.

-Note - currently the strategies are split into 5 groups.
-This was done to hopefully help with server load, but we will be discussing with the team and others to determine the optimal setup.
+Note - currently 4 strategies are deployed, splitting up the collections.

 ### Strategies/NFT_Strategies_1
 - Cryptopunks